petabridge/akka-bootcamp/src/Unit-3/lesson1/README.md

 In this lesson, we'll be working with Group routers.

 #### How do I configure a `Router`?
-You can configure a router directly in your code (dubbed "procedural" or "programatic" configuration), or you can configure the router using HOCON and  `App.config`.
+You can configure a router directly in your code (dubbed "procedural" or "programmatic" configuration), or you can configure the router using HOCON and  `App.config`.

 We'll use procedural configuration in this lesson and the next, but go in depth on using HOCON to configure routers in Lesson 3.